 Here is a list of the most common types of landing pages:

-A squeeze landing page is similar to a lead generation page since it is for collecting user data.
+A squeeze page is similar to a lede generation page since it is for collecting user data.
 It’s used mainly for collecting email address for newsletters.
 This type of landing page is short with minimal content.
 It has bold headlines and a clear call to action which gives just enough information for the visitor to make a decision.

-A click through landing page acts as a simple middleman between your initial advertisement and the page to which you ultimately wish to direct your potential customers or clients too.
+A click through page acts as a simple middleman between your initial advertisement and the page to which you ultimately wish to direct your potential customers or clients too.
 It is often used to link a visitor coming from clicking on an online ad to the final ecommerce page which is a shopping cart with a product in it ready for purchase.

 A sales landing page is a click through page that is also required to convince the visitor to buy.
-These type of landing pages are often the most difficult to design since it requires a monetary investment by the visitor with no free reward like on a lead generation page.
+These type of landing pages are often the most difficult to design since it requires a monetary investment by the visitor with no free reward like on a lede generation page.